What do I learn from a book?

 What you think of me is none of my business, by Terry-Cole Whitaker: False guilt and how it affects us.
 I understood the difference between actual guilt and false guilt only from this book.

-by M. Scott Peck: Delayed gratification is a key behavioural trait that we need to teach ourselves and our children.
+The Road less travelled, by M. Scott Peck: Delayed gratification is a key behavioural trait that we need to teach ourselves and our children.
 You don’t get to do what you like all the time, and while it is natural to procrastinate on things that you don’t want to do, practising delayed gratification will help you get it done anyway without the stress that comes with procrastinating.
 I haven’t completed this book yet by the way.
 I shifted over to another book for some reason; can’t recollect now.
 I need to get back to it.
 A previous post of mine that talks about delayed gratification.

 You can heal your life, by Louise Hay: You become your thoughts.
 Affirmations are a powerful way to retrain your subconscious.
 Repeat, write, remember the affirmation ‘I am good enough’ every day, and one day you will retrain your subconscious to believe you are good enough.